Revocable Cryptography from Learning with Errors: Introduction

-\paragraph{Implementing revocation, efficiently.} Note that performing a projective measurement onto a fixed Gaussian state $\ket{\psi_{\vec y}}$ is, in general, computationally infeasable.
-In fact, if it were to be possible to efficiently perform this projection using just $(\bfA,\bfy)$ then such a procedure can be used to solve the short integer solution ($\SIS$) problem.
-Fortunately, we additionally have the trapdoor for $\bfA$ at our disposal to perform the projection.
+\paragraph{Implementing revocation, efficiently.} Note that performing a projective measurement onto a fixed Gaussian state $\ket{\psi_{\vec y}}$ is, in general, computationally infeasible.
+In fact, if it were to be possible to efficiently perform this projection using $(\bfA,\bfy)$ alone, then one could easily use such a procedure to solve the short integer solution ($\SIS$) problem.
+Fortunately, we additionally have the trapdoor for $\bfA$ at our disposal in order to perform such a projection.
 One of our contributions is to design a \emph{quantum discrete Gaussian sampler for $q$-ary lattices}\footnote{In \Cref{sec:QSampGauss}, this is formalized as the procedure {\sf QSampGauss} (see Algorithm \ref{alg:SampGauss}).} which, given as input $({\vec A},\vec y,\td_{{\vec A}},\sigma)$, implements a unitary that efficiently prepares the Gaussian superposition $\ket{\psi_{\vec y}}$ from scratch with access to the trapdoor $\td_{{\vec A}}$.
-At a high level, our Gaussian sampler can be thought of as an explicit quantum reduction from the \emph{inhomogenous} $\SIS$ problem~\cite{DBLP:conf/stoc/Ajtai96} to the search variant of the $\LWE$ problem (see \Cref{sec:QSampGauss}).
+At a high level, our Gaussian sampler can be alternately thought of as an explicit quantum reduction from the \emph{inhomogenous} $\SIS$ problem~\cite{DBLP:conf/stoc/Ajtai96} to the search variant of the $\LWE$ problem (see \Cref{sec:QSampGauss}).